-All students train at least twice each week at Craig’s Investment Partners St Paul’s Hockey Centre.
-St Paul’s 1st XI boys’ train more often with sessions focused on strength, fitness, skill and video analysis.
-The centre is located on-site at St Paul’s and boasts an international-grade water turf and newly-built practice turf.
-Craig’s Investment Partners made a significant contribution towards developing this high-class turf.
+All students train at least twice per week at Craig’s Investment Partners St Paul’s Hockey Centre.
+St Paul’s 1st XI boys train more often with sessions focused on strength, fitness, skill and video analysis.
+The centre is located on-site at St Paul’s and boasts an international-grade water turf, practice turf and the newly established hockey pavilion.

 Rankin Cup hockey final 2016, St Paul's Collegiate School vs Wairarapa College from St Paul's Collegiate School on Vimeo.